-And some words are hard to get out of your mouth.
+Some words are hard to get out of your mouth.
 Because they spell out secrets that are too huge to be spoken out loud.
 But if you bottle them up, you might burst.
 So here’s my story.
 Told the only way I dare tell it.

-Then, one day, Sophie makes a startling discovery.
-Finally Sophie can unlock the mystery of who she really is.
-This is a story about identity and confusion – and feeling so utterly freaked out that you just can’t put it into words.
+Then one day Sophie makes a startling discovery, a discovery that unlocks the mystery of who she really is.
+This is a novel about identity and confusion and about feeling so utterly freaked out that you can’t put it into words.
 But it’s also about hope.
+And trust.
 And the belief that, somehow, everything will be OK.
 Sophie Someone is a tale of good intentions, bad choices, and betrayal — and ultimately, a compelling story of forgiveness.